samadritakarmakar/Qutube-dl/README.md

 Windows users add the bin directory of your Qt installation (e.g. <QT_DIR\bin>) to the PATH variable and then run:

-  windeployqt <path to Qutube-dl executable>
+  windeployqt 'path to Qutube-dl executable'

 Create a new folder 'youtube-dl' within 'Qutube-dl' folder download the latest version of youtube-dl from https://rg3.github.io/youtube-dl/ and place within 'youtube-dl' folder.